Alethio36/mediastack/README.md

 `mediastack.auth: gate` (behind the portal), `native` (its own login) or `open`.
 A gated interface's domain address asks the portal first: not logged in → the portal's login, then straight back; logged in but not in `admins` → refused.
-Gated so far: the panel and Apprise (the two with no login of their own); the other admin tools follow.
-Their host ports stay reachable on the LAN for now — hardening is on the roadmap.
+Gated: the panel, Apprise, every admin tool (the arrs, Prowlarr, Bazarr, the download clients, LazyLibrarian, Cleanuparr, WatchState, Pi-hole) and Traefik's dashboard.
+While the portal runs, their host ports listen on 127.0.0.1 only — the domain address is the way in — and the arrs trust the portal (one login;
+`wire arr` switches them, never before their ports are closed).
+Companion apps (nzb360, LunaSea, Home Assistant…) use the domain address: the arrs' and Bazarr's `/api` skips the gate and still demands their API key.
+The others still ask for their own login behind the portal for now.
+Disabling authentik gives every arr its own login back — verified — before the ports reopen.
 After enabling authentik, run `./mediastack.sh wire authentik` once: it attaches the gate and adds the admin cards to your dashboard (doctor fails until it has).

 ## Invites (Wizarr)